Ma-shiki2024/deep-learning-challange/README.md

 I increased/decreased the cut off value in the training set and ran multiple iterations of the model I added an additional hidden layer to make it three and used the activation function of "Sigmoid" to increase the accuracy .
 I also used RandomForestClassifier model in addition to the neural network model as RandomForestClassifier are better fit for solving classification problems .
-Increase the EPOCHS for the training regimen from 20 to 100 and trained the model multiple times
+Increase the EPOCHS for the training regimen from 20 to 50 to 100 and trained the model multiple times

 Summary: Overall , Having tweaked parameters of the model , the accuracy of the prediction ranged between 72% to 75 %